winglovecola/trivia-quest/README.md

 ## Description

-Secure Key is a rich option and secure password generator.
-It allow user to select include different type of characters include in the password base on the user's preference.
+Secure Key is a rich options secure password generator.
+It allows the user to specify the password length and select different character type for password generation.

 ## Live Site